broadinstitute/sparklespray/README.md

-# Kubeque: Easy submission of batch jobs to google compute engine
+# Sparkle Spray: Easy submission of batch jobs to google compute engine

-kubeque is a command line tool to make it easy to submit adhoc batch jobs that GCE instances.
+Sparkle spray, or "sparkles" for short, is a command line tool to make it easy to submit adhoc batch jobs for execution on GCE instances.

 # Getting started:

 ## Overview

-To run a process or batch of processes via kubeque, you will need to:
+To run a process or batch of processes via sparkles, you will need to:

 1. Create a docker image and upload into a repository that the cluster can access.
 (or use an existing image)
-2. Submit the actual job (kubeque sub ...)
+2. Submit the actual job (sparkles sub ...)
-3. You then may optionally download the output or leave it in google storage for later.  (kubeque fetch ...)
+3. You then may optionally download the output or leave it in google storage for later.  (sparkles fetch ...)

 ## Prereqs
 Create a google project.
 In the below, we'll assume the project name is PROJECT_NAME.